JulienPalard/ansible-nginx-letsencrypt/README.md

 ## Role Variables

 The only mandatory variables are:
-- `certificates`: A list of certificates, each being a list of domain names.
+- `letsencrypt_certificates`: A list of certificates, each being a list of domain names.
 - `letsencrypt_email`: Your email address.

 Optional variables are: